 Skip to main content

-Result Storage & References — Canonical v10
+Result Storage & References — current DSL

 • No sink concept: “sink” is a pattern, not a tool kind.